Massachusetts Small Business Development Center Network

 Who is involved in the program?

-The MSBDC is built on partnerships, including the U.S. Small Business Administration, the U.S. Department of Defense, the Massachusetts Office of Business Development, higher educational institutions (University of Massachusetts Amherst, Clark University and Salem State University), as well as private organizations, economic development groups and local chambers of commerce.
+The Massachusetts SBDC is built on partnerships, including the U.S. Small Business Administration, the Massachusetts Office of Business Development, higher educational institutions (University of Massachusetts Amherst, Clark University and Salem State University), the U.S. Department of Defense, as well as private organizations, economic development groups and local chambers of commerce.

 How is the program structured?

-The MSBDC is a statewide organization with six regional offices located strategically throughout Massachusetts, as well as two specialty centers the Massachusetts Export Center and the Procurement Technical Assistance Center.
-MSBDC business advisors also deliver services through outreach sites, including chambers of commerce, community development corporations and economic development organizations.
+The Massachusetts SBDC is a statewide organization with six regional offices located strategically throughout Massachusetts, as well as three specialty centers the Massachusetts Export Center, Government Sales Advisory Program/SBIR and the Massachusetts APEX Accelerator.
+Massachusetts SBDC business advisors also deliver services through outreach sites, including chambers of commerce, community development corporations and economic development organizations.

 What is the impact of the budget contributed by the Commonwealth to the MSBDC and why is it a good investment?

-• The MSBDC provided business assistance to 3,222 clients and training assistance to over 4,047 attendees in FY22.
+• Massachusetts SBDC provided business assistance to 3,155 advising clients and training assistance to 4,132 attendees in FY24.

-• The MSBDC secured over $139 million in financing for small business clients in FY22.
+• Massachusetts SBDC advisory services helped secure over $103.9 million in financing for small business clients in FY24.

-• MSBDC services provided by the Massachusetts Export Center contributed to over $150 million in export sales in FY22.
+• Massachusetts SBDC services provided by the Massachusetts Export Center helped increase sales to almost $55 million in export sales in FY24.

-• MSBDC advisory services contributed to over 3,200 jobs created and retained in Massachusetts based on financing secured for clients. *
+• Massachusetts SBDC advisory services contributed to over 2,100 jobs created and retained in Massachusetts based on financing secured for clients.

-* Figures based on results of a 2022 survey conducted by Dr. James Chrisman on the impact of MSBDC services received by clients receiving five or more hours of assistance in 2020.
+* Figure based on results of a 2024 survey conducted by Dr. James Chrisman on the impact of Massachusetts SBDC services received by clients receiving five or more hours of assistance in 2022.

 View our latest impact and achievements.

-Why are MSBDC services so important to the economy?
+Why are Massachusetts SBDC services so important to the economy?

 State revenues are dependent upon sales, income and employment taxes paid by small businesses.
-The MSBDC assists startup and existing businesses to manage cash flow, bolster revenue streams, and increase sales and employment which contribute to the economic growth and stability of the Commonwealth.
+The Massachusetts SBDC assists startup and existing businesses to manage cash flow, bolster revenue streams, and increase sales and employment which contribute to the economic growth and stability of the Commonwealth.

 Mission Statement & Vision